Tanjung, Tabalong: Economy

-Trading

-The Mabuun trading center is the center of business for the people in the city.

 Oil mining

-Oil has been discovered in the region since 1898, and the oilfield is being operated by Pertamina, Indonesia's national oil and gas company.
+Crude oil was discovered in the region in 1898.
+Most of the oilfields are now being operated by Pertamina.

 Coal mining

-The main economy of the region is coal mining activities currently operated by Adaro Energy, world's fourth largest coal producer company, which covers the area of both Tabalong and neighboring Balangan.
-It is currently employing 12,110 workers within the company, subsidiaries and contractors.
+Coal mining plays a major role in the region's economy.
+The coal mines in Tanjung are currently operated by Adaro Energy.
+The mining area covers the area of both Tabalong and neighboring Balangan.
+Adaro is currently employing 12,110 workers, subsidiaries and contractors within the company as of 2012.